 It is possible to program from 0 to 20 events and actions.
 When the last event / action has been executed, the sequence starts over again from event [1] / action [1].
-The illustration shows an example with three events / actions:
+The illustration shows an example with three events / actions.

-6.1.6 Smart Logic Control Programming
+6.1.6.
+Smart Logic Control Programming

-A new useful function in the VLT HVAC Drive is the Smart Logic Control (SLC).
+A new, useful facility in VLT HVAC Drive is the Smart Logic Control (SLC).